Sewer Line Repair and Replacement East Valley

 Old Plumbing - Cast Iron and Orangeburg Plumbing

 Cast-iron plumbing sewer lines will eventually begin to rust and that rust will deteriorate the pipe.
 This can cause water leaks and joint leaks.
-If not properly diagnose or caught early, these issues can cause thousands of dollars in water damage.
+If not properly diagnosed or caught early, these issues can cause thousands of dollars in water damage.
 The same is true for Orangeburg pipe with exception of the cause of the problem.
 Orangeburg pipe is essentially rolled paper that is lined.
-This prevents the line from becoming saturated, however; does not prevent the sewer drain line from drying out in the desert climate.
+This prevents the line from becoming saturated, however; it does not prevent the sewer drain line from drying out in the desert climate.
 The Orangeburg pipe will become dry and brittle over time.
 Many homeowners are also unaware of the plumbing material of their sewer drain lines.
 Orangeburg can easily become punctured during routine rooter service if the technician is not made aware.
 Where ABS or PVC will steer the rooter blades around bends and joint in the plumbing, Orangeburg is not as generous and can be easily pierced allowing water leaks and possible root infestation.

 Sewer Line Settling - Bellies or Dips in the Sewer Line